hayajo/Mojolicious-Plugin-Web-Auth/README.md

 ## `on_error`

-This is a callback when authentication was errored.
+This is a callback is run on authentication errors.

 # AUTHOR